The Four Totally Bad Bears: New Update

 The series includes four versions of the overlay: nominal, real (inflation-adjusted), total-return with dividends reinvested, and real total-return.

 The first chart shows the price, excluding dividends for these four historic declines and their aftermath.
-We are now 1391 market days from the 2007 peak in the S&P 500.
-In nominal terms (not adjusted for inflation) over the same elapsed time, the Financial Crisis (current market) is our top performer, only 0.6% below that peak, after setting a new all-time high on April 11th.
-The 1973 Oil Embargo is in second at -9.2%.
-The post-Tech Bubble is in third place at -22.0%.
-The crash of 1929 fared far worse at -70.5%.
+As of yesterday's close are now 1511 market days from the 2007 peak in the S&P 500.
+In nominal terms (not adjusted for inflation) over the same elapsed time, the Financial Crisis (current market) is our top performer, now at 5.8% above that peak but off its all-time high of September 18th.
+The 1973 Oil Embargo is in second at -0.2%.
+The post-Tech Bubble is in third place at -14.9%.
+The crash of 1929 fared far worse at -63.2%.

 Nominal Total Returns